 Alumnus Joshua Hammonds, ME 2020, will soon become a part of Georgia Tech history as one of the first few Georgia Tech students to become members of the U.S. Space Force.

-“Knowing that I will be the first ROTC cadet from Georgia Tech to directly commission into the Space Force is surreal and humbling,” Hammonds said.
-“I’m looking forward to using the skills and education I have cultivated here to continue Georgia Tech’s legacy of outstanding service to the military and the nation.”
+“I’m looking forward to using the skills and education I have cultivated here to continue Georgia Tech’s legacy of outstanding service to the military and the nation," the Ellerslie native said.

 When Hammonds goes on active duty to begin training as a space operations officer, he will join three officers at Georgia Tech — including one studying in the Sam Nunn School of International Affairs — who already have transferred to the nation’s newest military branch.

 Capt.
 Chloe Babcock, an instructor Georgia Tech’s Air Force ROTC Detachment 165 and a master’s student in the H. Milton Stewart School of Industrial and Systems Engineering, was the first currently enrolled Georgia Tech graduate student to transfer to the Space Force, in September.